nealcaren/fightordie/_sources/Volumes/24/03/intentions.md

 - (a) to curb the Bourbon South;
 - (b) to work for the human uplift of the black and lowly.

 We thought Wilson wanted to, when he wrote to the late Bishop Walters promising us "Justice and not mere grudging justice."
 After election he called the Bishop to him.
-"Er— Bishop, what is this I hear about some letter I wrote you during the campaign?
+"Er---Bishop, what is this I hear about some letter I wrote you during the campaign?
 I don't seem to recollect its terms."

-"I have it right here—right here," answered the Bishop, proudly.
+"I have it right here---right here," answered the Bishop, proudly.

- "Yes—yes!" hummed the great war President as he read it and carefully tucked it away in his pocket.
+ "Yes---yes!" hummed the great war President as he read it and carefully tucked it away in his pocket.

 The Bishop never saw the letter again.

 Characteristic.
 In that body of death, the National Democratic party, based as it is on the murdering, lynching South, there is no shadow of hope for the voter, black or white, who seeks justice, liberty and uplift.

 Those Republicans who defeated the Dyer Bill, encouraged by the silence and inaction of the President, knew and counted on this.
-If they had made a corrupt bargain with Underwood, Harrison, Heflin and Caraway—those rotten borough rump politicians masked by the Ku Klux Klan—if they had deliberately made a bargain with them to defeat this just measure by methods of which Turkey would have been ashamed, the result would have been exactly as it has been.
+If they had made a corrupt bargain with Underwood, Harrison, Heflin and Caraway---those rotten borough rump politicians masked by the Ku Klux Klan---if they had deliberately made a bargain with them to defeat this just measure by methods of which Turkey would have been ashamed, the result would have been exactly as it has been.

 It is doubtful if free government in Western European civilization has descended to such depths as it did in this filibuster of the Democratic party.
 They did not use argument; they simply, as one journal said, lynched the anti-lynching bill.
-They brought to the floor of the United States Senate exactly the same methods which the lynchers of Georgia, Louisiana and Texas used at home— brute force.
+They brought to the floor of the United States Senate exactly the same methods which the lynchers of Georgia, Louisiana and Texas used at home---brute force.
 And the Republican party was *particeps criminis* with them.
 Influential leaders among them  wanted the Democrats to filibuster; they prayed they would filibuster; they asked them to filibuster and agreed to help them.
 They argued:

 "What can the 'n&#11834;s' do but vote for us.
 Can they vote for the Democrats after this?"